besmirzanaj/puppet-master/README.md

 # puppet-master
-Efforts to set up and managed a puppet master.
+Efforts to set up and managed a puppet master in a CentOS7 server.

 Install the puppet server